RSE-Sheffield/pando-python/episodes/profiling-introduction.md

 Think about a project where you've been working with Python.
 Do you know where the time during execution is being spent?

-Write a short plan of the approach you would take to investigate and confirm where the majority of time is being spent during it's execution.
+Write a short plan of the approach you would take to investigate and confirm where the majority of time is being spent during its execution.

 <!-- TODO should they share this anywhere, should it be discussed within the group? -->